 When she’s not working on the latest marketing campaigns, you can find her enjoying time with family and friends, tending to her backyard garden, kayaking at local lakes, or exploring the bike trails near her home town.

 She earned a bachelor’s degree in business administration from Ottawa University.

-Director of Merchandising and Events
+Director of Events and Video

 Director of Information Technology

 Tim Swietek started at Ogden in 2001 as the Director of Information Technology.
 He is responsible for guiding the strategy, vision and direction for web application development, technical infrastructure, work-flow operations and e-commerce systems, as well as the in-house fulfillment systems.
 Tim leads a multifaceted department that is charged with supporting all areas of our internal operations and that reaches out to our customers, clients, vendors and more.

 Tim has more than 30 years of experience with Information Systems, Programming, and he played a key role in establishing Ogden’s technical infrastructure and operations.

 He graduated from Washburn University with a Bachelor’s degree in Information Systems with an emphasis on business management.

 Marissa Ames began her editorial career in 2013 as a freelance writer for Backyard Poultry magazine.
 Since then, she has taken on roles editing multiple livestock and homesteading magazines before moving into the position of Editorial Director for Ogden Publications.
 Her “career” as a homesteader began long before that.
 At age 10, her mother quit her day job and raised 90 percent of the family’s food in order to save costs, while Marissa spent evenings and summer vacations working in the garden and caring for small livestock.
 Those skills became lifelong habits as she grew vegetables, raised meat and eggs, and made her family’s food to avoid high prices at the grocery store.